Last Updated on September 14, 2020 by Scott

 GPU Scaling and Input Lag

-It is as obvious as it gets, but when you are running GPU scaling, it obviously requires more processing power from your video card as compared to simply displaying the image as it is originally.
+It is as obvious as it gets, but when you are running GPU scaling, it requires more processing power from your video card as compared to simply displaying the image as it is originally.

 While normally, the time it takes for the processing is not as long as you might think, the situation is a bit different in gaming.